What to do if you can’t pay the bills

 6. Look for local support

 A number of charities operate foodbanks around the country, where you can get food and other supplies for free if you’re struggling to pay your bills.
-If you have small children, charities such as Little Village can help provide clothes and equipment for your children.
+If you have small children, your health visitor or foodbank may be able to refer you to a charity that can provide clothes and equipment for them.

 Talk to your lenders